Ravikiran000/Kubernetes_Mastery/Day-2/README.md

 - When you create a Deployment, Kubernetes automatically creates and manages a ReplicaSet for you.
 - The Deployment ensures that the ReplicaSet has the correct number of Pods.
 - If you update the Deployment (e.g., change the container image), Kubernetes creates a new ReplicaSet for the updated Pods and gradually shifts traffic to the new ReplicaSet while scaling down the old one (rolling update).

+#### Namespaces
+Namespaces are used to divide cluster resources between multiple users.
+They are useful for scenarios where multiple teams (e.g., Alpha and Bravo teams) share the same cluster but require resource isolation.

+#### services
+Services provide stable IP addresses and DNS names to Pods.
+They allow you to expose your applications within or outside the cluster.
+##### Types of Services
+###### 1. ClusterIP (Default):
+- Purpose: Exposes the Service only within the cluster.
+- Use Case: Internal communication between components within the cluster.
+###### 2. NodePort:
+- Purpose: Exposes the Service on a static port (the NodePort) on each node in the cluster.
+- Use Case: Makes the Service accessible from outside the cluster using <NodeIP>:<NodePort>.
+###### 3. LoadBalancer:
+- Purpose: Exposes the Service externally using a cloud provider's load balancer.
+- Use Case: Provides an externally accessible IP address, suitable for internet-facing applications.